- About INSI

 - Contact Us

 Many journalists travel with little or no knowledge of the region or of the application of local or international law, and without an awareness of their own rights as independent, neutral observers.
-Few staff are able to quote the relevant protocols of the Geneva Conventions and humanitarian law that define the rights of non-combatants.
+Journalists should know the relevant protocols of the Geneva Conventions and humanitarian law that define the rights of non-combatants.

-Journalists should be briefed on the political and legal conditions of the region.
+Journalists should be briefed on the political and legal conditions of the region they are working in.
 They should know about the role of the International Committee of the Red Cross, United Nations agencies and regional political bodies before they leave home.

-Here are the main treaties, recommendations and resolution on the protection of journalists in war zone:
+Below are the main treaties, recommendations and resolutions on the protection of journalists in conflict or post-conflict zones.
+This list of protocols may be applicable to journalists in their work.

 The Geneva Conventions and their Additional Protocols are part of international humanitarian law – a whole system of legal safeguards that cover the way wars may be fought and the protection of individuals.

-The Council of Europe has been involved on the Protection of Journalists in Situations of Conflict and Tension since a long time.
+The Council of Europe has been involved on the Protection of Journalists in Situations of Conflict and Tension since 1996.